HealloUK/heallo-web/src/pages/treatments/hair-transplantation.md

 path: /treatments/hair-transplantation
 image: /img/treatments/hair-1.jpg
 title: Hair Transplantation
-price: 5000
+price: 2200
-duration: 2-5 hours
+duration: 4-8 hours
-anesthesia: General
+anesthesia: Local
-recovery: 2-4 weeks
+recovery: 10-14 days
-result: 22 months
+result: 5-6 months
 description: >-
-  Rhinoplasty is a surgical procedure that can improve the appearance of your nose.
-It can correct functional problems with your nose, such as difficulty breathing, and it can also improve the overall symmetry of your face.
-Rhinoplasty is typically performed by a plastic surgeon and requires general anesthesia.
-Recovery time varies depending on the extent of surgery, but most people are able to return to work within one week.
+        A hair transplant is a surgical procedure that moves hair follicles from one part of the body to another.
+        Most commonly, hair transplants are used to restore hair loss on the scalp.
+The surgeon extracts donor hairs from the back or sides of the scalp.
+Creates tiny incisions in the balding area and inserts the donor hairs into them.
+Closes up the incisions with stitches or staples.
 whenconsider:
-        - Aiming for a better proportion and a more appealing look
-        - Restoring the symmetry of the breasts
-        - Post-pregnancy, massive weight loss and aging
+        - Hair thinning or balding areas on the scalp
 expectations:
-        - Improved balance, shape and symmetry
+        - Can restore thinning or balding areas on the scalp
         - Youthful appearance
         - Enhanced self-confidence
 ---